williampollet/bug-finder/README.md

 ## Usage

 First, run `$ bin/console`.
-\n
 The inspector will let you use two methods to retrieve a sample :

 ### `#list` all occurrences of an error